cirodonaldesposito/cirodonaldesposito.github.io/_pages/about.md

 I have recently taught Data-Driven Business Creation (BSc) and previously Data Entrepreneurship in Action (MSc), both part of joint programmes by Tilburg University and TU/e Eindhoven.
 I have also mentored more than 40 master's and bachelor's students, some of whom have been finalists for prestigious thesis prizes.

 I hold a PhD in Economics and Business from the University of Amsterdam, and a master's and bachelor's degree in Economics from the University of Pavia.

+If you're interested in collaborating or just want to chat about research, feel free to reach out.
+I'm always happy to connect.